micakce/react-django/README.md

 # CMD npm start
 ```

+Given our concern of not creating the files with the root user, and also that running our
+app with the root user doesn't seem right, we create a new folder where to
+install the node_modules and define an environment variable to tell node where to find them,
+the original post suggested a one-direction volume also called unnamed-volume for the
+node_modules, but this messed our intent of running the container with a custom user.
+This
+approach maintains image portability and adds a layer of security by not having to run the app
+with the root user.

 Some of the commands are currently commented out, because we don't have a few of
 the files referenced, but we will need these commands later.
 Run the following
 commands in the terminal to build the image, create the app, and run it: